neicnordic/neic2017.nordforsk.org/_workshops/notebook-hackathon.md

 training or are otherwise interested in hacking notebooks.
 Programming experience will be useful, but the idea is to have different people working together and sharing their skill-sets.

+### Preliminary agenda

+- 13:30 Welcome and practicalities (Aleksi Kallio)
+- 13:45 Introduction to hacking notebooks with Pebbles (Jyry Suvilehto)
+- 14:00 Working with hackathon challenges
+- 15:00 Coffee available
+- 15:30 Working with hackathon challenges
+- 16:30 Wrap-up of hackathon task results
+- 17:00 End of hackathon